tarakdavid/McGill-Neural-Networks-and-Deep-Learning---YCNG-229/README.md

 **MOVING FORWARD**

 What I would like to do to improve this project is obtain Reddit and/or twitter API keys to webscrape data (user's thoughts).
 This would give ALOT of recent opinions which would give a better idea on how the retail investors' sentiments affect or the market prices.

+this GitHub provided for course McGill Neural Networks and Deep Learning - YCNG 229